KCC Membership of a shadow Sub- National Transport Body for the South East known as Transport for the South East (TfSE)

 Contact: Katie Stewart, Director of Environment Planning and Enforcement 03000 418827 Email: email@example.com Tel: +443000418827.

-The proposal is being discussed at the meeting of the Environment and Transport Cabinet Committee on 17 November 2016
+The proposal was considered and endorsed at the meeting of the Environment and Transport Cabinet Committee on 17 November 2016.